 The fact is, not everyone learns the same.

-Some people enjoy reading or consuming videos online.
-Others need or enjoy an instructor led classroom setting.
-And yet the last group prefers on the job, hands on training by taking an entry level job inside their desired industry.
+Some people enjoy reading or consuming training videos online.
+Others need or enjoy an instructor led classroom training.
+And yet the last group prefers on the job, hands on training by taking an entry level job at a local freight brokerage.

 Each has its own distinct advantages and disadvantages, so in this article I will describe each of the 3 different freight broker training options, including the pro’s and con’s of each.